JetBrains/kotlin-web-site/docs/topics/native/apple-privacy-manifest.md

 from the provided list.
 Xcode helps with editing .xcprivacy files by providing a visual layout and dropdown lists with valid values for each field.

-> If your privacy manifest still doesn't satisfy App Store requirements, or you cannot figure out how to go through the steps,
-> contact us in this YouTrack issue and share your case: TODO link the issue
+If a privacy manifest doesn't help satisfy App Store requirements, or you cannot figure out how to go through the steps, contact us in this YouTrack issue and share your case: [KT-67603](https://youtrack.jetbrains.com/issue/KT-67603)
->
-{type="note"}